junglesta/wherenodoctor/_posts/2016-01-01-13-some-very-common-sicknesses.md

 A small child usually needs at least 1 liter a day, or 1 glass for each watery stool.
 Keep giving the Drink often in small sips, even if the person vomits.
 Not all of the Drink will be vomited.

-**_WARNING:_** If dehydration gets worse or other danger signs appear, go for medical help (see p.
-159).
+**_WARNING:_** If dehydration gets worse or other danger signs appear, go for medical help (see [page 159](#page-159)).
 It may be necessary to give liquid in a vein (intravenous solution).

 **_Note:_** In some countries packets of Oral Rehydration Salts (ORS) are available for mixing with water.
-These contain a simple mix of sugar, salt, citrate, zinc, and potassium (see p.
-381).
+These contain a simple mix of sugar, salt, citrate, zinc, and potassium (see [page 381](#page-381)).
 However, homemade drinks, especially cereal drinks, when correctly prepared are often cheaper, safer, and more effective than ORS packets.